 - The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
-This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary (head@cowleyhill.herts.sch.uk and admin@cowleyhill.herts.sch.uk). - When the DSL is absent, please contact school's Deputy DSL(s) (via head@cowleyhill.herts.sch.uk or admin@cowleyhill.herts.sch.uk). - If the school's DSL and deputies are not available or cannot be reached, (via head@cowleyhill.herts.sch.uk or admin@cowleyhill.herts.sch.uk). - Please enter here your arrangements for school holiday periods.
-KCSiE does not state that DSLs should be available as normal through school holiday periods and leaves this open for school settings to determine.
-You may wish to describe here your cover arrangements by the HT/DSL team for checking in periodically to ensure that any safeguarding requests or queries are responded to as soon as possible i.e s.17/47/MARAC/Court requests - you may have a set time or rota in existence for this within your setting or you may choose to simply state periodically.
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary - When the DSL is absent, please contact school's Deputy DSL(s) - If the school's DSL and deputies are not available or cannot be reached, 0300 123 4043 - DSLs are available through the holiday periods but responses may be delayed. - s.17/47/MARAC/Court requests are undertaken, normally, by the lead DSL